 I have, as many people tell me, a “baby face.”
-You know, like Ellen Page or Selena Gomez.
 My whole life, people have always thought I was at least three to five years younger than I am.
-I don’t know exactly what gives me my baby face: My round cheeks, maybe, or my cartoonish circular eyes.
+I don’t know exactly what gives me my baby face: my round cheeks, maybe, or my cartoonish circular eyes.
 Perhaps the freckles that dot my nose and cheeks.
 Regardless, as a teenager, I hated it.
 I wanted nothing more than to look 25.
 People told me when I got older I’d be grateful to have such a cherubic face.
 Of course, this aggravated me to no end.
 But a year and a half ago, I turned 22, and my perspective shifted.
 For the first time, I found myself warming up to the idea that I’d be carded at bars until I was 35.
 Finally, I was glad to have a baby face.

 Today, I’m 24.
 And according to Bowe, I’m going to start showing my age in the next three to four years, mostly thanks to one pesky thing: my facial expressions.